Definition

 Q3: How does interactivity enhance user experience?

-A3: Interactivity has a significant role in user experience as it ensures active participation from users rather than passive reception.
-It can make users feel more engaged, make a digital product more intuitive to use, facilitate learning, or even create a more personalized user experience.
+A3: Interactivity plays a significant role in user experience because it ensures active participation rather than passive reception.
+It can make users feel more engaged, make a digital product more intuitive to use, facilitate learning, and create a more personalized experience.

 Q4: What is the difference between interactivity and interaction in the context of technology?

-A4: Both terms are often used interchangeably but there’s a subtle difference.
+A4: Both terms are often used interchangeably, but there is a subtle difference.
 Interaction refers to any kind of action between two entities, like a user clicking a button on a webpage.
-However, interactivity indicates a higher level of involvement, where actions from both user and system reciprocally affect each other and result in a more dynamic and tailored user experience.
+Interactivity indicates a higher level of involvement, where actions from both user and system reciprocally affect each other and result in a more dynamic and tailored experience.

-Q5: What are different levels of interactivity in technology?
+Q5: What are the different levels of interactivity in technology?

 Q6: How important is interactivity in web design?

 A6: Interactivity is very important in web design for user engagement.
-It helps guide users intuitively through the site, allows them to participate actively, and creates an engaging interface that communicates effectively with them.
+It helps guide users intuitively through a site, allows them to participate actively, and creates an engaging interface that communicates effectively.
 Elements like hover states, scrolling effects, contact forms, live chats, and quizzes all contribute to a site’s interactivity.

 Q7: How is interactivity connected to artificial intelligence (AI)?